PANC: Prior-Aware Normalized Cut via Anchor-Augmented Token Graphs: Related Work

-\paragraph{Spectral clustering and graph-based segmentation.} Spectral methods cast segmentation as balanced partitioning on an affinity graph, solved via Laplacian eigenvectors (e.g., normalized cuts) \cite{shi2000normalized, von2007tutorial}.
-Random-walk and harmonic-function formulations provide a probabilistic perspective to propagate sparse information across the graph \cite{grady2006random, zhu2003semi}.
-Practical systems leverage constrained variants (must-/cannot-link or linear constraints) and scalable approximations (sparse $k$NN graphs, Nyström/landmark methods, randomized/iterative eigensolvers) to handle dense images and large datasets \cite{wang2014constrained, xu2009fast, ng2001spectral, chen2011large, pourkamali2020scalable}.
-When nodes are self-supervised ViT tokens, spectral relaxation yields stable global groupings that can be sharpened by standard edge-aware refinement \cite{melas2022deep, zheng2015conditional}.
+\paragraph{\textbf{Spectral clustering and graph-based segmentation.}} Image segmentation can be formulated as a balanced partitioning problem on an affinity graph.
+This has been solved using normalized cut \cite{shi2000normalized, von2007tutorial}.
+From a spectral perspective, segmentation quality depends on the structure of the graph spectrum: when low-frequency modes are poorly separated, the resulting partitions become unstable and sensitive to noise and thresholding.
+Practical systems therefore rely on constraints and scalable approximations, including sparse $k$-NN graphs, Nyström/landmark methods, and iterative eigensolvers \cite{ng2001spectral, chen2011large, pourkamali2020scalable, wang2014constrained, xu2009fast}.
+Nodes associated with ViT tokens enable coherent spectral groupings and remain sensitive to affinity construction and to semantic guidance.

-\paragraph{Seeded and weakly supervised segmentation.} Weak cue—points, scribbles, boxes, or image-level tags are routinely converted into dense masks by seed generation and propagation with analytic or learned affinities, followed by boundary refinement \cite{bearman2016s, lin2016scribblesup, dai2015boxsup, zheng2015conditional, ahn2018learning}.
-Classical interactive approaches (GrabCut; random walks) already reported how a few seeds can drive high-quality segmentations via graph cuts or harmonic propagation \cite{rother2004grabcut, grady2006random, zhu2003semi}.
-Subsequent pipelines improved seed quality with CAMs and learned affinity networks, regularizing expansion with CRFs or graph objectives \cite{ahn2018learning, zheng2015conditional, papandreou2015weakly, kolesnikov2016seed}.
-Constrained spectral formulations and normalized-association losses provide alternative ways to encode sparse labels while preserving global consistency \cite{wang2014constrained, xu2009fast, tang2018normalized}.
-More recently, prototype/bank-based guidance aggregates representative features to steer pixel assignments under weak labels, improving pseudo-mask completeness without dense supervision \cite{tang2025prototype, fu2024featupmodelagnosticframeworkfeatures}.
-Within this landscape, one should benefit from self-supervised ViT tokens as graph nodes, as their dense, geometry-robust embeddings reduce the need for per-dataset, while retaining controllability \cite{siméoni2025dinov3, oquab2024dinov2learningrobustvisual, caron2021emergingpropertiesselfsupervisedvision}.
+\paragraph{\textbf{Seeded and weakly supervised segmentation.}} Weak cues (points, scribbles, boxes, or image-level tags) are commonly converted into dense masks by seed generation and propagation, followed by boundary refinement \cite{bearman2016s, lin2016scribblesup, dai2015boxsup, ahn2018learning, papandreou2015weakly, kolesnikov2016seed}.
+Classical interactive methods (GrabCut, random walks) have already shown that a few seeds can steer graph-based objectives toward high-quality masks \cite{rother2004grabcut, grady2006random, zhu2003semi}, and subsequent pipelines have improved seed quality with class activation maps (CAMs) and learned affinity networks \cite{ahn2018learning, papandreou2015weakly}.
+Constrained spectral formulations provide an alternative to learned affinities by encoding sparse labels directly in the graph objective while preserving global consistency \cite{wang2014constrained, xu2009fast, tang2018normalized}.
+These trends suggest a natural synthesis: use geometry-robust self-supervised ViT tokens as graph nodes and inject compact priors to bias the low-frequency eigenspace, enabling controllable, test-time segmentation without per-dataset affinity learning.